How To Clean Window Blinds Without Taking Them Down

 2. Make Some Feather Magic

 Dusting is one of the most foolproof ways of keeping your homes clean and perfectly decluttered, and your window blinds aren’t an exception either.
-You can even do this on a regular basis and this super quick cleanup won’t require the removal of blinds in any way.
+You can even do this on a regular basis, since this super quick cleanup won’t require the removal of blinds in any way.

 Doing It The Right Way